§ 5914 Rules; hearing; adoption.

 29 Del.
 C. 1953, § 5925; 55 Del.
 Laws, c.
 443, § 1.;

 § 5926 Reinstatement.

-The rules shall provide for reinstatement within 2 years, with the approval of the Director, of persons who resign in good standing or who are laid off without fault or delinquency on their part.
+The rules shall provide for reinstatement within 2 years, with the approval of the Secretary, of persons who resign in good standing or who are laid off without fault or delinquency on their part.

 § 5927 Performance records.